samir-lekinwala/rcmndr/README.md

 When starting on a new feature you need to branch off of the `main` branch

-Features should be named something like `feature/123-adding-songs`.
-The first half (feature) let's folks know what kind of branch this is.
+Features should be named something like `f/123-adding-songs`.
+The first half (f) let's folks know what kind of branch this is.
 A feature branch is in development and is not ready for deployment yet.
 The second half is a descriptive name of the feature you are building.

 ### hotfix